-Financial Aid is a broad term that is used to refer to several different types and categories of financial aid.
-The financial aid programs listed on this page encompass some of the most common types of financial aid, but are not meant to be an exhaustive list.
+Financial Aid is a broad term that refers to several types and categories of financial aid.
+The financial aid programs listed on this page represent some of the most common types of financial aid, but are not meant to be an exhaustive list.
 We have listed general definitions for common categories of financial aid with different types of aid resources listed under each category.

 Grants are need-based awards that do not require repayment.
 UNK students receive grants from either the federal or state government.
 Completion of the Free Application for Federal Student Aid (FAFSA) is required in order to apply.